From £90,8057

 7

-For our Eletre R test car to go all the way beyond 900bhp, with a cabin in many ways apparently expensive enough to cut it at a £200k price point and yet to be priced so far below that, is a tacit admission by Lotus that it has a lot to prove as a luxury brand, but that it’s also intent on making the effort.
+For our Eletre R test car to go all the way beyond 900bhp, with a cabin in many ways apparently expensive enough to cut it at a £200k price point and yet to be priced so far below that, is a tacit admission by Lotus that it has a lot to prove as a luxury brand but is intent on making the effort.

 Our test car wasn’t as efficient as key rivals we have tested.
 Of the R, owners should expect 225 miles of mixed-use real-world range, where some big electric SUVs (BMW iX, Mercedes EQS SUV, Kia EV9) are much more likely to tiptoe towards and beyond the 300-mile marker.